This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Low-medium impact sports bras usually have no cups and limit movement by squeezing the breasts firmly against the chest wall.

-High impact sports bras
+Medium-High impact sports bras

 For high impact activities such as running, aerobics and mountain biking.